languagepals/languagepals.github.io/index.md

 ## Nathan Onaka
 I am a Junior at UH Manoa majoring in Computer Science, with interests in software design, security, and computer networking.
 I picked this project because many of my friends and I are learning 2nd languages, and having an application like this would be fun and helpful to use.
 While working on this project I hope to improve my time management and design skills.
 My experience with teamwork and JavaScript will help us to achieve our goal of completing this application.

-## Jiaqi Li
-I am a Junior Computer Science student at UH Monoa with computer related interests such as software developing and cyber security.
-I hope to better understand the usage of software-building tools such as React, Semantic UI, Meteor, and Mongo DB as well as to develop project management skills through the process of developing our team's Languagepal application.

 # Current State

 So far we have here the landing page: